Mosser Hobnail Glass

 Produced in the original era by original manufacturers (Indiana, Westmoreland, Fenton, etc.).

-Characteristics: subtle irregularities, period glass color, possible mold wear patterns
+Characteristics: subtle irregularities, period glass color, possible mould wear patterns

 from age.